Standard Model Predictions for Rare K and B Decays without New Physics Infection

 It is probably a good place to comment on the very recent paper in \cite{DeBruyn:2022zhw} in which the authors emphasized that in the process of the determination of the CKM parameters care should be taken to avoid observables that are likely to be affected by NP contributions, in particular the $\Delta F=2$ observables which are key observables for the determination of the CKM parameters in the present paper and also in \cite{Buras:2021nns,Buras:2022wpw}.
 Trying to avoid the $\Delta F=2$ observables in their determination of the CKM parameters as much as possible they were forced to consider various scenarios for the $\vcb$ and $\vub$ parameters that suffer from the tensions mentioned above.
-The fact that exclusive and inclusive values of these parameters imply very different results for rare $K$ and $B$ decays as well as for the $\Delta F=2$ observables in (\ref{loop}) has been already presented earlier in \cite{Buras:2022wpw} but the authors of \cite{DeBruyn:2022zhw} give additional insights in this problematic.
+The fact that exclusive and inclusive values of these parameters imply very different results for rare $K$ and $B$ decays as well as for the $\Delta F=2$ observables in (\ref{loop}) has been already presented earlier in \cite{Buras:2022wpw}, but the authors of \cite{DeBruyn:2022zhw} gave additional insights in this problematic.
 Moreover, they study the issue of the $\gamma$ determinations in non-leptonic $B$ decays which will also be important for the tests of our strategy.

-Our strategy is much simpler and drastically different from the one of \cite{DeBruyn:2022zhw} and the common prejudice, also expressed by the latter authors, that quark mixing is likely to be affected by NP.
-Presently nobody can claim that quark mixing is affected by NP.
+Our strategy is much simpler and drastically different from the one of \cite{DeBruyn:2022zhw} and the common prejudice, also expressed by the latter authors, that $\Delta F=2$ observables are likely to be affected by NP.
+Presently nobody can claim that these observables are affected by NP.
 Assuming then, in contrast to \cite{DeBruyn:2022zhw}, that NP contributions to $\Delta F=2$ observables are negligible allows not only to avoid tensions in $\vcb$ and $\vub$ determinations that have important implications on SM predictions for flavour observables \cite{Buras:2021nns,Buras:2022wpw}.
 It also allows to determine uniquely and precisely CKM parameters so that various scenarios for them presented in \cite{DeBruyn:2022zhw} as a result of the tensions in question can be avoided.

 Needless to say I find the analysis in \cite{DeBruyn:2022zhw} interesting and very informative.
 It will certainly be useful if clear signals of NP will be identified in $\Delta F=2$ observables.
-Next years will tell us whether their strategy or our strategy is more successful in obtaining true SM predictions for a multitude of flavour observables.
+Next years will tell us whether their strategy or our strategy is more successful in obtaining SM predictions for a multitude of flavour observables.